MoBakour/MoBakour/README.md

 # 💫 About Me:

 👋 Hi there!
-I am Mohamed Bakour (aka: Swordax)<br>🙋‍♂️ I am a passionate Software Engineering student<br>🔭 I love to explore and learn new technologies<br>👨‍💻 In love with TypeScript & Node.js<br>💫 Excited for the future<br>💬 Let's talk!
+I am Mohamed Bakour (aka: Swordax)<br>🙋‍♂️ I am a passionate Software Engineering student<br>🔭 I love to explore and learn new technologies<br>👨‍💻 In love with TypeScript & Node.js<br>💫 Excited for the future<br>💬 Let's chat!

 ## 🌐 Socials: